fs-linguistics/fs-linguistics.github.io/pages/about.md

 ---
 title: About
 permalink: /about/
+category: page
 ---

-The Fachschaft\* Sprachwissenschaft is an association of students, open to all who study at the [Seminar für Sprachwissenschaft (SfS)][sfs] at the [University of Tübingen][uni-tue], whether general or computational linguistics, or both.
+The Fachschaft\* Sprachwissenschaft is an association of students, open to all who study at the [Seminar für Sprachwissenschaft (SfS)](https://uni-tuebingen.de/fakultaeten/philosophische-fakultaet/fachbereiche/neuphilologie/seminar-fuer-sprachwissenschaft/) at the [University of Tübingen](https://uni-tuebingen.de/), whether general or computational linguistics, or both.
 Our objectives are

 - to help each other--especially new students--by sharing our experiences,
 - to organize events for getting to know each other, and